[Interview] Becoming a successful entrepreneur and leader with Funzi

 mz: Do you have further plans to develop the app in the future and add features?
 Which ones could these be?

-Sophie Lafayette: Funzi launched with a limited functionality set because we wanted to ensure our users responded to the core UX and content, user and feedback is key in our development, to verify our approach and guide future development.
+Sophie Lafayette: Funzi launched with a limited functionality set because we wanted to ensure our users responded to the core UX and content, user and partner feedback is key in our development, to verify our approach and guide future development.
 We will be continuing to develop our business logic and model with practical and scientific research, collaborating with accelerators, incubators and other existing communities.
 Our goal is to create scalable and repeatable business processes with predictable outcomes, in working with partners including corporates, NGOs, Governmental organizations, and MNOs.

 The next major learning deck released will be Life Skills [Social and Interpersonal Skills & Preparing for Jobs], and this will go live in December, and some short-term feature releases include star rating and progress report in November and new content formats and animations in December.
 In addition to rolling out new learning decks with practical content, we see gamification as important in user engagement and retention and this is an area in which we will be developing substantially.